oubiwann/lfecljapp/README.md

 ``INFO: Starting clojure app ...`` and the value associated with the ``-Dnode`` parameter.
 That's your destination node in this case.

-To see the response from the Clojure node, you'll need to flush the shell:
+To see the response from the Clojure node, you'll need to flush the shell, since the Clojure port sends its responses to the caller, and in this case the caller is the LFE REPL:

 ```cl
 (lfenode@cahwsx01)> (c:flush)